Introduction: key performance indicators for directories

 - Flow maps: Illustrating movement patterns, like how users search across geographic areas.

-Effective analytics dashboards follow these design principles:
+Good analytics dashboards follow these principles:

 - Contextual comparison: Include benchmarks, targets, or historical comparisons for context.

-- Logical grouping: Organize related metrics together.
+- Logical grouping: Keep related metrics together.

 - Consistent formatting: Use consistent colors, scales, and styles throughout.